Xiaohan5349/approw-docs-v1/docs/en/guides/deployment/kubernetes.md

 <img src="./images/k8s-2.png" style="margin-top: 20px;" class="md-img-padding" />
 <div style="height: 10px;"></div>

-Each availability zone is composed of a set of Kubernetes Nodes, and each availability zone is equipped with a complete set of Approw IDaaS platform.
+Each availability zone is composed of a set of Kubernetes Nodes, and each availability zone is equipped with a complete set of Approw IDaaS platforms.
 IDaaS cluster is a stateless service, while the database cluster is a stateful master-slave synchronization architecture.
 If a server appears in a certain availability zone fails or the server is unavailable, LB will transfer the traffic to another available zone, which will also assign the role of master cluster.
-Load balancing will detect the health status of each availability zone in real time, and automatically isolate the availability zones with abnormal states, thereby improving the overall service capabilities of the application.
+Load balancing will detect the health status of each availability zone in real-time, and automatically isolate the availability zones with abnormal states, thereby improving the overall service capabilities of the application.

 **Deployment plan**